What is a credit check?

-There are several other services available, such as CredAbility, who also provide your credit score and further insight for free.
+There are several other services available, such as our member-only platform, CredAbility, who also provide your credit score and further insight for free.
 You can use their app when you’re on the go and set yourself goals to help you improve your credit score.

 Can I get a secured loan without a credit check?

 No, a credit check is essential.
 Every lender will run a credit check before any agreement is reached.
 This is the case with all credit agreements, including unsecured loans, credit cards and overdrafts.
 Paying your mobile phone contract or car insurance monthly will also require a credit check, as these services are classed as forms of credit too.